Beans69584/WeatherApp/README.md

 # WeatherApp

-Basic weather app using HTML, CSS and JS.
+Basic weather app using PHP, HTML, CSS and JS.